michbur/signalHsmm/inst/signal_gui/readme.md

 ### Usage
 You may paste sequences directly into the field on right or use **Submit .fasta or .txt file:** button to directly submit a file.
 The FASTA format is advised.
 Queries bigger than 300 sequences will not be processed.
-Use batch mode instead.
+Use the batch mode instead.
 Be patient - calculations can take up to few minutes.

 ### Warning